anuragbhattacharjee/wordgame/README.md

 # Background Story

-Last day, my colleague Jacky wore this T-shirt.
-We were all scratching our heads and thinking what this words can be!!
+Last day, my colleague Joseph Jacky wore this T-shirt.
+We were all scratching our heads and thinking what this word can be!!

-This kept passing through my head so often that I couldn't rest without solving this puzzle.
-So, then I realised it's a common problem, when we try to think of a word and can't find it.
+I couldn't get it off my head.
+Then I realized it's a common problem when we try to think of a word and can't find it.
 It's annoying.
-So, I quicly wrote a python program to find out words like these whenever we get ourselves in trouble.
+So, I quickly wrote a python program to find out the word and solve all word puzzles once and for all.
+So use it at your convenience.